black & white, 70 min, 1968, digitally remastered 2020

-In intimate study of the slow-paced diurnal round of activity in Dunquin, County Kerry, Ireland, the westernmost village in Europe and one of the last Gaelic-speaking communities.
-At the time of filming, 1967, the village consisted of 180 people, most elderly and poor.
-This portrait of a peasant society was filmed at a time when acculturation by urban tourists was beginning; the language, customs and subsistence techniques of the past are presented without commentary or narration.
+At the time of filming in 1967, the village consisted of only 180 people, most elderly and poor.
+This traditional portrait was filmed at a time when acculturation by urban tourists was just beginning; as such, the language, customs and subsistence techniques of Dunquin are presented without commentary or narration.

-Through this cinéma vérité exploration, key village characters emerge: the postmistress, who dispenses sweets, gossip, and pensions; the pub owner, who is also landlord, grocer, de facto mayor, and traditional yarn-spinner.
-Isolated from the rest of the country, depleted by emigration and devastated by a harsh climate, the society, traditions, and lives of Dunquin carry on.
+Throughout this cinéma vérité exploration, key village characters emerge: the postmistress, who dispenses sweets, gossip, and pensions; and the pub owner, who is also a landlord, grocer, and traditional yarn-spinner.
+Despite being isolated from the rest of the country and depleted by emigration, the society, traditions, and lives of Dunquin carry on.